 William Pain Breaks Down Classical Proportions

 In many ways, pattern books were the equivalent of the building magazines and “how-to” books of today.
 In William Pain’s book, “The Practical Builder,” published in 1774, he sizes (and positions) all his moldings based on a classical column.
-In the illustration, left, he first breaks down a Doric column (one of the simplest of the orders) into 13 parts, with the diameter of the column equaling one part.
+In the illustration above, he first breaks down a Doric column (one of the simplest of the orders) into 13 parts, with the diameter of the column equaling one part.
 (In our example, we use a 10-foot column, with a diameter of 9 1/4 inches).
 Then Pain divides the column diameter into 12 parts (or 3/4 inch), and each of those parts into five parts (around 1/8 inch in our example).
 Note that he positions the chair rail (the top of the pedestal) at 2.67 diameters, or 24 3/4 inches, from the floor.

 These measurements are not exact, and they don’t need to be.
 What is most important is that he has established a system for sizing and placing all the molding parts that you need to make and install.
 Using baseboard as our example, it’s no accident that the baseboard in a room with 10-foot ceilings works out to be 5 1/2 inches tall—sound familiar?